MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/power-automate-setup.md

 ## Turn Power Automate features on or off for all users

-To turn on Power Automate features as an administrator, you agree to the privacy terms on behalf all users, so they don't have to do it themselves.
+To turn on Power Automate features as an administrator, you consent to the privacy terms on behalf all users, so they don't have to do it themselves.
 When you turn on Power Automate for users, the **Automate** item will no longer include the **Get Started with Power Automate** action for user.
 Instead, the **Automate** item  will include the **Create Flows** and **Manage Flows** actions and links that run exiting flows.

 There are two ways to you can do this task.
 One way is to use the **Get Started with Power Automate** action to consent on behalf of all users.
 The other way is to use the **Privacy Notices Status** page.